Steve Taylor ~ Founder of Haunted City Tours, Newcastle Ghost Walks & Alone In The Dark Entertainment

 So Steve set about creating the first public ghost hunts in Newcastle and launched what would become a highly successful career at the Newcastle Keep for almost ten years.

-Steve clocked almost 2000 hours inside the castle on investigation and training up other teams in the area.
-Steve created the ghostly legends of the castle and brought about its notorious ghostly goings on along with a mixture of some very cleaver advertising the Castle Keep ghost hunts were launched along with the first UK haunted camp outs and specialist events like the Blackout events and many more which are all now imitated by other companies in the UK.
+Steve clocked almost 1000 hours inside the castle on investigation and training up other teams in the area.
+Steve researched and brought to life the ghostly legends of the castle and brought about its notorious ghostly goings on along with a mixture of some very clever advertising, the Castle Keep ghost hunts were launched along with the first UK haunted camp outs, haunted movie nights and specialist events like the Blackout events and many more which are all now imitated by other companies in the UK.
+Steve's team brought the like of Most Haunted to the castle and worked with the show while there.

 Business weekly magazine classed Steve as a pioneer in the “paranormal entertainment industry”.